Career Tips 4 min read ·

 Start Practice → Upgrade to Pro →

-The Big Four to MBB transition is one of the most common lateral moves in consulting, and roughly 15-20% of MBB experienced hires come from Deloitte, PwC, EY, or KPMG.
-The move is achievable, but it requires deliberate positioning to bridge the gap between execution-heavy Big Four work and hypothesis-driven MBB strategy.
+Roughly 15-20% of MBB experienced hires come from Deloitte, PwC, EY, or KPMG.
+The Big Four to MBB transition is one of the most common lateral moves in consulting — achievable, but it demands deliberate positioning to bridge the gap between execution-heavy Big Four work and hypothesis-driven MBB strategy.

 When to Make the Move